 What is Clarified Butter?

 Clarified Butter is butter that is boiled to an extent where the regular milk proteins are eliminated from it.
 The butter without milk proteins is called clarified butter.
-Both regular and clarified butter are made from milk, both can be used to cook with, however they are quite different from each other.
+Both regular and clarified butter are made from milk, both can be used to cook with, however, they are quite different from each other.
 Clarified butter offers a better cooking alternative, it offers superior storage friendliness and offers more uses than just for food.

 What is Clarified Butter?
 Can I use it to cook with?

 Both clarified and regular butter can be used as a cooking oil.
-When using oils in a high heat, safety is usually the most paramount though on anyone’s mind.
-Clarified butter has a smoking point of 485 degrees Fahrenheit, whereas dairy based butter has a much lower smoking point of 350 degrees Fahrenheit.
+When using oils in high heat, safety is usually the most paramount thought on anyone’s mind.
+Clarified butter has a smoking point of 485 degrees Fahrenheit, whereas dairy-based butter has a much lower smoking point of 350 degrees Fahrenheit.
 If you are cooking a thick rump steak or a tofu stir fry in the pan, give clarified butter a try.
 The higher smoking point is safer for cooking at a high temperature as it stays stable against higher temperatures and poses a lesser risk to your heart and overall health.

 If it is so different then, do I still have to store it in my fridge?

 An advantage of clarified butter is that it can be purchased in bulk and stored in a cupboard without the risk of it spoiling.
-Meaning that it is more cost and time effective than buying regular butter.
+Meaning that it is more cost and time-effective than buying regular butter.

 What else can you use clarified butter for?